victorjonsson/jQuery-Form-Validator/README.md

 # jQuery Form Validator

-jQuery Form Validator is a feature rich and multilingual jQuery plugin that makes it easy to validate user input while keeping your HTML markup clean from javascript code.
-Even though this plugin has a wide range of validation functions it's designed to require as little jQuery network traffic as possible.
+jQuery Form Validator is a **feature rich and multilingual** jQuery plugin that makes it easy to validate user input while keeping your HTML markup clean from javascript code.
+Even though this plugin has a wide range of validation functions it's **designed to require as little jQuery network traffic as possible**.
 This is achieved by grouping together validation functions in "modules", making it possible to load only those functions that's needed to validate a particular form.

 **Form demos and full documentation available at http://formvalidator.net/**